-Varicose veins are enlarged veins that often occur in the legs and feet.
-The lower body is more prone to varicose veins because standing and walking upright increases the pressure in these veins.
+Why do they call them “spider veins”?
+If you’ve ever seen the creeping spread of blue veins just under the skin of your legs or feet, then you might just know why.
+Varicose veins are enlarged veins that often occur in the legs and feet because standing and walking upright builds up pressure in these veins.
 For most people, varicose veins are a cosmetic concern.
-For others, they may become painful and uncomfortable.
+For others, however, they may become uncomfortable or even painful.

 Here are seven surprising causes of varicose veins: